mojaloop/documentation/docs/coa/README.md

 | 5      | A participant withdraws collateral from the Mojaloop Scheme.             |
 | 6      | A participant exits the Mojaloop Scheme.                                 |

+### Assumptions
+* Transactions are cleared in real-time and settlement is deferred.
+* A transfer fully succeeds as a 2-phase commit transaction, or it fails.
+This makes it possible to show a simplified view of the general ledger entries for transfers, without an intermediate fund reservation entry.
+* The system of record for accounts and balances is the authority on timeouts.
+This eliminates duplicate or inaccurate  transaction timeout processing.

 ## Participant Joins Scheme
 A new participant joins the scheme and the necessary participant and configuration data is provisioned in the system.
 At this time the participant has no liquidity _(a current position of zero and a net debit cap of zero)_.